KSaccer/jupyter_darts_statistics/README.md

-# jupyter_darts_statistics
+# Jupyter Notebook for darts statistics
-Jupyter Notebook with darts statistics
+This is a notebook containing different statistics and plots created from my darts data.